This post may contain affiliate links. Please see my full disclosure for details.

 - Sift together the flour, cocoa powder, baking soda, baking powder, both sugars and salt.

-- In a separate jug mix together egg, sour cream and melted butter
+- In a separate jug mix together egg, sour cream, melted butter, and vanilla extract.

 - Add the wet ingredients into the dry and gently mix to a smooth batter.

 - Add batter to a piping bag or ziploc bag.
 Cut a corner off to pipe into donut pan wells.
 Fill them no higher than 2/3 of the way up so they don't bake over.